Hearing Aids for iPhone or All Phones

 If you’re looking for new hearing aids, you might have read some of the reviews for the latest Bluetooth hearing aids or MFi hearing aids (made-for-iPhone).
 You might think of it as a gimmick, but Bluetooth technology can actually be quite beneficial.
 It provides greater flexibility for you to make adjustments right from your phone and makes phone calls more convenient.
 But there’s also a lot more to connectivity features, and big differences between Bluetooth hearing aids and MFi hearing aids.
+And some of these connected hearing aids can even be adjusted by your audiologist remotely through your phone, saving you a trip to the office.

 Until recently, most people used a telecoil, or t-coil, to hear the telephone on their hearing aids.
 The Hearing Loss Association of America has a good brochure on their website explaining what a t-coil is and how it works.
 You might notice that without a t-coil it becomes hard to separate the phone sound from other background noise in the room.
 That’s because all the sound is coming through the same source – the microphone.